 - TRUE METRIX Self Monitoring Blood Glucose Starter Kit complete with 100 TRUE METRIX Test Strips, 100 30g TRUEplus Single-Use...

-- No Coding and as fast as 4 Seconds and Tiny 0.5 microliter sample size
+- No Coding and as fast as 4 Seconds, Tiny 0.5 microliter sample size and Alternate site testing

 - Store 500 results with time/date and 7-, 14-, and 30-day averaging